scalev-id/docs/src/auth.md

 ## Overview

-Scalev API uses the OAuth 2.0 Authorization Code flow, which provides a secure way for your application to obtain permission to access resources on behalf of a user.
+Scalev API uses the OAuth 2.0 Authorization Code flow with PKCE (Proof Key for Code Exchange), which provides a secure way for your application to obtain permission to access resources on behalf of a user.
+PKCE is mandatory for all applications to enhance security.
 The flow consists of these key steps:

 0. Verifying your business
 1. Registering your application with Scalev
+2. Generating PKCE code verifier and challenge
-2. Redirecting users to Scalev's authorization page
+3. Redirecting users to Scalev's authorization page
-3. Users authorizing your application
+4. Users authorizing your application
-4. Receiving an authorization code
+5. Receiving an authorization code
-5. Exchanging the code for access and refresh tokens
+6. Exchanging the code for access and refresh tokens (with PKCE verification)
-6. Using the access token to make API requests
+7. Using the access token to make API requests
-7. Refreshing the access token when it expires
+8. Refreshing the access token when it expires

 ## Step 0: Verify Your Business